PrismLauncher/prismlauncher.org/src/wiki/help-pages/Launcher-settings.md

 This is where you can choose which Icon Theme, Color Theme or Background Cat you want.

+### Randomcat and Gifcat

+Prism Launcher includes two optional built-in cat styles called randomcat and gifcat, which can be selected in the same menu as the Background Cat option.

+- randomcat displays a random static cat image
+- gifcat displays a random animated cat GIF

+These features are purely cosmetic and do not affect gameplay.
+They are available without installing external CatPacks and can be selected from:

+Settings → User Interface → Theme → Background Cat

+This documentation was added based on requests from Issues #1822, #3315, and #4370.

 ### Tools

 <!-- TODO: add image of Tools section -->